-- a) all educational assessment delivered by and on behalf of Te Pūkenga (including contracted delivery), and all stages of the assessment process. - all employees of Te Pūkenga, including contracted staff and secondees providing services for Te Pūkenga, and those on fixed-term contracts (collectively referred to as Kaimahi in this policy) involved in the assessment process; and - c) all local, regional, and national committees involved in the assessment process; and - d) all regions of Te Pūkenga.
+- a) all educational assessment delivered by and on behalf of Te Pūkenga (including contracted delivery), and all stages of the assessment process. - b) all employees of Te Pūkenga, including contracted staff and secondees providing services for Te Pūkenga, and those on fixed-term contracts (collectively referred to as Kaimahi in this policy) involved in the assessment process; and - c) all local, regional, and national committees involved in the assessment process; and - d) all regions of Te Pūkenga.

-This policy is a national policy adopted by Te Pūkenga during its transition phase and comes into effect on 6 March 2023.
-It is intended to be an overarching policy that sits across the local policies and procedures in each region of Te Pūkenga.
+This policy is an overarching policy that sits across the local policies and procedures in each region of Te Pūkenga.
 In accordance with the Transitioning (Grandparenting) Former Subsidiaries Policies, the local policies and procedures in a region will continue to apply to the extent they are consistent with this policy.
 When the local policies and procedures are not consistent with this policy, then this policy takes precedence.
-This policy will be reviewed, monitored, and amended as the organisational structures are put in place across the network.